-The latter comparison is also favourable to GP-BART.
-In particular, these results show that the uninformative variables do not have a detrimental effect on GP-BART's performance.
-This can be attributed to the mixture of gamma priors assumed for the $\phi_{tj}$ parameters automatically diminishing their influence on the kernels of the GPs.
-Conversely, the detrimental effects of such variables on the RMSE and CRPS values under BART, SoftBART, and tGP are more readily apparent, when one compares Figure \ref{fig:friedman500_nonoise} and Figure \ref{fig:friedman500}.
-The performance deterioration is especially notable for tGP.
+The latter comparison with additional noise variables in Figure \ref{fig:friedman500} is also favourable to GP-BART.
+In particular, these results show that the uninformative variables do not have a detrimental effect on its performance.
+This can be attributed to the {discrete prior} assumed for the $\phi_{tj}$ parameters automatically diminishing their influence on the kernels of the GPs.
+Conversely, the adverse effects of such variables on the RMSE and CRPS values under BART, SoftBART, and tGP are more readily apparent, when one compares Figure \ref{fig:friedman500_nonoise} and Figure \ref{fig:friedman500}.
+The deterioration is especially notable for tGP.

-Figure \ref{fig:ard_friedman} demonstrates the effectiveness of the ARD by examining boxplots of the minimum values of $\phi_{tj}$ for each variable (in both the $p=5$ and $p=10$ scenarios) over all trees and all accepted MH proposals in the retained posterior samples across each repetition of $5$-fold cross-validation.
-In the first scenario ($p=5$), the two variables which are merely related linearly to the response are shown to be associated with moderately higher values.
-In the $p=10$ scenario, the model selects large values for the $5$ extra noise variables which are unrelated to the response, whereas small values are selected for the informative predictors, such that they contribute meaningfully to the GPs.
+Table \ref{tab:phi_min_table} further demonstrates the effectiveness of the ARD by examining mean values of the minimum values of $\phi_{tj}$ for each variable (in both the $p=5$ and $p=10$ scenarios) over all trees and all accepted MH proposals in the retained posterior samples across each repetition of $5$-fold cross-validation.
+In the first scenario ($p=5$), the fourth and fifth variables, which are merely related linearly to the response, are shown to be associated with moderately higher values.
+In the $p=10$ scenario, the model selects substantially larger values for the $5$ extra noise variables which are unrelated to the response, whereas small values are selected for all of the informative predictors, such that they contribute meaningfully to the GPs. \enlargethispage{0.5\baselineskip}